The Love Connection: Stretch Your Body and Mind for Healthier Relationships

 Flexibility is one of yoga’s most widely known benefits for very good reasons.
-Every day, millions of yoga devotees stretch their ways to longer hamstrings, more open hips, and less tension in their necks and shoulders.
 Being more flexible isn’t just about making more advanced yoga postures accessible, however.
 It has lots of real-world applications, like improving range of motion and joint health, which in turn helps prevent chronic pain and promote healthy aging.
 For people who already have active lifestyles, flexibility may be the missing component of your fitness regime, the thing that will help you avoid or recover from sports injuries and improve athletic performance.

 In addition to the physical benefits of flexibility, you’ll find that the mind-body connection that yoga fosters is real and it works in a couple of ways.
 Let’s think of them as immediate effects and long-term effects.

 In the immediate category, stretching helps reduce tension and relieve stress.
 You’ve probably experienced this yourself, maybe even in your first yoga class.
 You walk in with all the worries and concerns of your day weighing on your shoulders: work problems, relationship going south, parenting anxiety, fill in your blank.
 You lay out your mat and are encouraged to focus on your breath, which brings you into the present moment.
 You can’t imagine that you’ll be able to maintain this fragile hold on the now but, miraculously, you do.